ibm-cloud-docs/cephaas/s3_cert_update.md

 ```
 {: screen}

-You can also use the alias `sds` as an alternative to `software-defined-storage` and `crtc` as an alternative to `cert-create` for the CLI actions.
+You can also use the alias `sds` as an alternative to `software-defined-storage` and `crtu` as an alternative to `cert-update` for the CLI actions.
 {: tip}

-## Uploading S3 certificate with the API
+## Updating S3 certificate with the API
 {: #uploading-s3-certificate-api}
 {: api}

 Make a `PUT /certificate/{cert_type}` call to replace the S3 SSL Certificates or upload a new PEM formatted file if it does not exist.

-Ensure that the file you are uploading have the server-side certificate and key.
+Ensure that the replacement file that you are uploading has the server-side certificate and key.
 {: requirement}

 ```sh